Edward Snowden: Political views

-Snowden has said that, in the 2008 presidential election, he voted for a third-party candidate, though he "believed in Obama's promises."
-Following the election, he believed President Barack Obama was continuing policies espoused by George W. Bush.
+Snowden has said that, in the 2008 United States presidential election, he voted for a third-party candidate; he also said that he "believed in Obama's promises".
+Following the election, he said that Barack Obama was continuing policies instated by George W. Bush.

 In accounts published in June 2013, interviewers noted that Snowden's laptop displayed stickers supporting Internet freedom organizations including the Electronic Frontier Foundation (EFF) and the Tor Project.
-A week after publication of his leaks began, Ars Technica confirmed that Snowden had been an active participant at the site's online forum from 2001 through May 2012, discussing a variety of topics under the pseudonym "TheTrueHOOHA."
-In an online discussion about racism in 2009, Snowden said: I went to London just last year it's where all of your Muslims live I didn't want to get out of the car.
-I thought I had gotten off of the plane in the wrong country... it was terrifying.
-In a January 2009 entry, TheTrueHOOHA exhibited strong support for the U.S. security state apparatus and said leakers of classified information "should be shot in the balls."
-However, Snowden disliked Obama's CIA director appointment of Leon Panetta, saying "Obama just named a fucking politician to run the CIA."
-Snowden was also offended by a possible ban on assault weapons, writing "Me and all my lunatic, gun-toting NRA compatriots would be on the steps of Congress before the C-Span feed finished."
+A week after publication of his leaks began, Ars Technica confirmed that Snowden had been an active participant at the site's online forum and IRC channels from 2001 through May 2012, discussing a variety of topics under the pseudonym "TheTrueHOOHA".
+In an IRC discussion in 2009, Snowden said: "I went to London just last year it's where all of your Muslims live I didn't want to get out of the car.
+I thought I had gotten off of the plane in the wrong country...
+It was terrifying."
+In a January 2009 entry, TheTrueHOOHA exhibited strong support for the U.S. security state apparatus and said leakers of classified information "should be shot in the balls".
+Snowden disliked Obama's CIA director appointment of Leon Panetta, saying: "Obama just named a fucking politician to run the CIA."
+Snowden was also offended by a possible ban on assault weapons, writing: "Me and all my lunatic, gun-toting NRA compatriots would be on the steps of Congress before the C-Span feed finished."
 Snowden disliked Obama's economic policies, was against Social Security, and favored Ron Paul's call for a return to the gold standard.

-In 2014, Snowden supported a universal basic income.
+In 2019, Snowden said that U.S. Senator and then-presidential candidate Bernie Sanders is "the most fundamentally decent man in politics".
+In 2024, following the United States Supreme Court's decision of Donald Trump's presidential immunity, Snowden blamed the DNC's interference in the 2016 primary for Donald Trump's election, stating that "[t]he DNC is the only reason you're not currently enjoying a second-term [Bernie] Sanders and a sane Supreme Court."